 The conference will include staff from Health Education Centers across New England.
 It's scheduled to take place in March.

-Diehl said the Berkshire AHEC was chosen to plan the conference, which
+Diehl said the Berkshire AHEC was chosen to plan the conference, which will take place in Boston, because of its reputation for bringing training to professionals in the health and mental health fields.

 Berkshire AHEC is funded through the federal government.
 A total of $4,000 has been budgeted for the conference.